xEspix/TracioX/README.md

   ![17430560311371134344133544390404](https://github.com/user-attachments/assets/77ff54d9-30df-419c-8a38-32989642467c)

 ## Media

-Photos and videos of the Line Tracing Car in action are available in the `media` folder.
+Photos and videos of the Line Tracing Car in action are available in the `Media` folder.
 Check them out to see the project in operation!

 ## Contributing

 Contributions are welcome.
 If you have suggestions, improvements, or fixes:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Commit your changes.